Tuckmd/Tuckmd.github.io/_talks/Early_history_talk.md

 location: "Nashville, TN, USA"
 ---

-This was a historical look at mass spectrometry that included some of the earliest experiments from JJ Thompson and others as well as some of the major milestones in the field.
+This was a historical look at mass spectrometry that included some of the earliest experiments from J.J.
+Thomson and others as well as some of the major milestones in the field.